The WTBTS uses a multi-pronged approach when it comes to supporting their unique doctrines.

 They re-interpret words and passages and since 1950 they also use their Bible translation (New World Translation) to support their own unique doctrines.
-Their translation specifically tries to erase the scriptural evidence for Christ's deity, the existence of the soul after death, eternal punishment, the Trinity, etc.
+Their translation specifically tries to erase or dilute the scriptural evidence for Christ's deity, the Trinity, the existence of the soul after death, eternal punishment, etc.

 Their leaders are adept at exploiting the fact that some words in a language can mean more than one thing, which can lead to various interpretations.
-In these situations they will choose meanings that support their preferred religious views, or at the very least undermine traditional interpretations.
+In these situations they choose meanings that support their preferred religious views, or at the very least undermine traditional interpretations.
+They use a "this means that" method of linking unrelated verses together to provide scriptural support for their doctrines.

 The task of the apologist is to provide the reasons why their methodology and interpretation for each doctrine is not correct, and what the correct interpretation should be.
 This involves understanding their arguments and understanding the Bible and how to use the principles of interpretation (hermeneutics) correctly.